Andy Kennedy has certainly left his mark on Ole Miss Basketball.

 The move took Kennedy from one highly successful coach in Valvano to another in Gene Bartow, whose teams had twice advanced to the Final Four.
 The move also took Kennedy's game to an even higher level.

 In just three seasons at UAB, he became the school's second all-time leading scorer with 1,787 points and an 18.8 career scoring average.
-The two-time all-conference performer still holds or shares more than 15 Blazer records, including most 3-point field goals (318), highest career 3-point percentage (.437), most 20-point games (43), most 30-point games (7) and the single-game scoring mark of 41 points.
+Kennedy led the Sun Belt Conference in scoring his senior season (1990-91) at 21.8 ppg.
+The two-time all-conference performer still holds or shares more than 15 Blazer records, including most 3-point field goals (318), highest career 3-point percentage (.437), highest career free throw percentage (.872), most 20-point games (43), most 30-point games (7) and the single-game scoring mark of 41 points.

 ANDY KENNEDY FILE